edap/edap.github.com/_posts/2016-07-29-rings-of-lights-on-meshes.md

 ```

-## The mesh
+## The mesh containing the trees
-I did not want to apply a shader for each tree,it could have been slow, also considering that I will need to update a uniform containing the current sound amplitude to have the rings moving in sync with the music, that's why, in openFrameworks, I've merged all the trees in a single mesh.This mesh will be loaded in the threeJS sketch.
+I did not want to apply a shader for each tree because it could have been slow, also considering that I will need to continuously update the uniform containing the current sound amplitude to have the rings moving in sync with the music.
+That's why, in openFrameworks, I've merged all the trees in a single mesh.This mesh will be later loaded in the threeJS sketch.

 ```cpp
 for(int i = 0; i<nTree; i++){